 The “incumbent rule” is a rule of thumb used by pollsters that says incumbents rarely get a higher percentage in the election than they receive in polls, and that voters still undecided on the very last poll tend to “break” disproportionately for the challenger.

 It seems that undecided voters are not literally undecided, not straddling the fence unable to make a choice – the traditional interpretation.
 An early decision to vote for the incumbent is easier because voters know incumbents best.
 It helps to think of undecided voters as undecided about the incumbent, as voters who question the incumbent’s performance in office.
-Most or all voters having trouble with this decision appear to end up deciding against the incumbent.”
+Most or all voters having trouble with this decision appear to end up deciding against the incumbent.

 Nate Silver notes that it is “extremely common for an incumbent come back to win re-election while having less than 50 percent of the vote in early polls.”